 Climate changes greatly affect the welfare of the African population.
 Voice of America reports that Africa’s rapidly growing cities are in danger because of the effects of climate change.

-The disruption caused by climate change has forced the world leaders to review possible solutions to reverse this deadly issue.
+The disruption caused by climate change has forced world leaders to review possible solutions to reverse this deadly issue.
 Intensive investments in renewable energy are one of the ways out of this seemingly irreversible change.
 African countries can make their contribution by focusing on green energy.

 The problem is that African countries don’t pay enough attention to the harm they cause to the environment.
-They do not only put millions of people and their infrastructure in danger, but they also ruin precious ecosystem around the continent.
+They not only put millions of people and their infrastructure in danger, but they also ruin precious ecosystems around the continent.
 Quartz Africa reports that one of the most picturesque places in Africa – Mpumalanga in South Africa – is destroyed by nitrogen dioxide produced by the plant located in that area.
-This issue should be resolved as quick as possible to prevent irreversible consequences.
+This issue should be resolved as quickly as possible to prevent irreversible consequences.

 The Bottom Line

 Investments in renewable energy can bring a lot of benefits to the people in Africa.
-Countries there have all the resources – wind, solar power – for producing sustainable energy and supporting the population.
+Countries there have all the resources – wind, and solar power – for producing sustainable energy and supporting the population.
 Hopefully, the joint effort of the African countries and their partners around the world will help create all necessary opportunities for the African population.